JMarkstrom/yubikey-removal-behavior/readme.md

 msiexec /i /qn "YubiKey Removal Behavior Tool.msi"
 ```

-## 📖 Usage
-By default (no configuration required), the **YubiKey Removal Behavior** application will _lock_ the workstation on YubiKey removal.
-This behavior can be modified to instead _logout_ the user(s) OR _disabling_ the functionality.
-Note further with regards to U/X:

-#### Removal from USB port
-By default (no configuration required), the **YubiKey Removal Behavior** application will _lock_ the workstation if the YubiKey is removed from the USB port.
-If ```logout``` behavior is configured, any currently logged in user will be logged out from Windows if the YubiKey is removed from the USB port.
-To log back in, the user reinserts the YubiKey into the USB port and provides PIN and Touch.

-#### Removal using NFC reader
-**Note**: If you are using NFC you MUST set application behavior to ```logout``` (registry value ```2```).
-When a supported NFC reader is attached to the workstation, the user can bring his/her YubiKey to the reader for a short duration
-and achieve a "tap 'n go" type user experience.
-On successful read of the YubiKey, the **YubiKey Removal Behavior** application will
-_logout_ any currently logged in user(s).
-To log back in, the user will again place the YubiKey on the NFC reader and provide PIN.

-### Disable the functionality
-The application can be "disabled" by changing the ```removalOption``` registry key to ```0``` or ```Disabled``` using Group Policy or local registry.

-**Note**: toggling the registry setting does not deactivate or uninstall the application.

 ## Administrative template (ADMX)
 The accompanying administrative template (ADMX) adds the option to _enable_ (default) or _disable_ YubiKey removal behavior by setting a central (or local) GPO.The template is designed to augment the existing ```credentialprovider.admx``` with an additional setting.
 To use this template: